 This challenge is particularly pressing for companies expanding across multiple African markets, where regulations vary by region, says Jean-Claude Gellé at consultancy McKinsey’s Johannesburg office.
 McKinsey research shows that over 50% of leading African firms cite “legal and regulatory constraints as the primary barrier to cloud adoption”.

 However, forward-thinking companies are tackling these challenges by engaging early with regulators and collaborating to accelerate cloud adoption, says Gellé.
-They’re also implementing intelligent architectures that blend on-premises and cloud solutions, staying agile as regulations evolve.
+They’re also implementing intelligent architectures that blend on-premises servers and cloud solutions, staying agile as regulations evolve.

 Foreign investors are keenly eyeing Africa’s cloud computing market, where penetration rates are set to grow rapidly.
-In a 2024 McKinsey survey of technology leaders at more than 50 major African businesses, participants reported that, on average, 45% of their workloads are already hosted in public cloud environments.
+In a 2024 McKinsey survey of technology leaders at more than 50 major African businesses, participants reported that, on average, 45% of their workloads are already hosted in cloud environments.

 Africa’s increasing access to high-speed internet, facilitated by a growing network of undersea cables, is a major driving force behind this expansion.
 But many African firms still rely on foreign cloud providers, using data centres situated abroad.
 This reliance is notable among Nigerian government agencies, with 70% hosting their data overseas, a trend influenced by cost, reliability, and storage requirements regardless of regularity demands.